 The Little Liverpool gallery is a hands-on world especially for children in early years and key stage 1 to play and learn.
 Inside the gallery our youngest visitors can create their own Liverpool - a city where they are in charge.
 Little Liverpool has links to alphabet, buildings, Liverpool and wet play topics.

-The workshop can be booked on Wednesdays and Fridays at 11am.
+The workshop can be booked on Tuesdays, Wednesdays, Thursdays and Fridays at 1.15pm.

 This session is facilitated by a member of the Museum of Liverpool's Education team.
-Each session is 35 minutes in length, and can accommodate up to 50 people (pupils and adults).
+Each session is 35 minutes in length, and can accommodate up to 32 children plus adults.

 Particular gallery highlights include: